-- 18.3 The Sinale Status Agreement provides the scope introduce to arrangements place the traditional alternative in of automatic progression based on length of service. - 18.4 The Local Government Pay Commission recommended a move away from long, service-based incremental pay scales.
+- 18.3 Status Agreement provides The Single the scope to introduce arrangements alternative in place of the traditional automatic progression based on length of service. - 18.4 The Local Government Pay Commission recommended a move away from long, service-based incremental pay scales.
 It commented: